ambimorph/malaprop/README.rst

 Malaprop
 Author: L. Amber Wilcox-O'Hearn
+Contact: amber@cs.toronto.edu
 Date: March 3rd, 2013

 ============
 Introduction
 ============
 Malaprop is a project involving transformations of natural text that result in some words being replaced by real-word near neighbours.
-From Wikipedia: Mrs. Malaprop is a character "in Richard Brinsley Sheridan's 1775 play The Rivals who frequently misspeaks (to great comic effect) by using words which don't have the meaning she intends, but which sound similar to words that do."
-The term malapropism was first used in the context of this computational task by Graeme Hirst and Alex Budanitsky.

-Malaprop is written in the spirit of the adversarial evaluation paradigm for natural language processing proposed by Noah Smith.
+Malaprop is written in the spirit of the adversarial evaluation paradigm for natural language processing proposed by Noah Smith [http://arxiv.org/abs/1207.0245].
 Please see http://subsymbol.org for discussion.

 This first version includes code to
-(1) Divide a corpus of Wikipedia articles into training, development, and test sets.
+(1) Divide a corpus of text articles (e.g. Wikipedia) into training, development, and test sets.
 (2) Generate trigram models from a training set.
-(3) Create a corpus of real-word errors embedded in the development set:
+(3) Create a corpus of real-word errors embedded in a copy of the development set along with a spearate index to the errors and their corrections.

-It acts as a noisy channel, randomly inserting Damerau-Levenshtein ( http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance ) errors at the character level as a word is passed through.
+It acts as a noisy channel, randomly inserting Damerau-Levenshtein [http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance] errors at the character level as a word is passed through.
 If the resulting string is a *real word* — that is, a sufficiently frequent word in the original corpus — the new word replaces the original.

 ============
 Dependencies
 ============
+Malaprop requires:

+Python, Scons, NLTK, and SRILM

-Malaprop was tested using the following software:
+It was tested under the following versions:

 Ubuntu 12.04.2 LTS
 Python 2.7.3